 - What arrangement is in the pet’s best interest?

 - Who wants custody now and how close will the parties live to one another to share custody?

 - If children are involved, are they attached to the pet?

 If you and your spouse still need help negotiating the terms of custody, don’t hesitate to call our Bronx divorce attorneys.
-The King Law Firm has more than a decade of legal experience to offer your case.
+Family First Legal Group has more than a decade of legal experience to offer your case.
 Let us see what we can do for you and your family.

 Contact us at (347) 343-5467 or fill out our online form today.